-Minnesota Daily Newspapers

-Star Tribune opinion@startribune.com

-St. Paul Pioneer Press letters@pioneerpress.com

-MinnPost www.minnpost.com/submit-letter

-Post Bulletin (Rochester)

-postbulletin-dot-com.bloxcms-ny1.

-com/site/forms/online\services/
+Don't forget to look up

+the sponsors of ANTILGBTQIA+ bills and

+utilize the power of social

+media.
+Ask your pastor to

-letter
+tweet your letter to them

-St. Cloud Times www.duluthnewstribune.com/ content/letters-editor-823
+from your congregation.

-STEP 2: Make sure your letter is between 150 - 200 words What prompts you to write?
+STEP 2: Make sure your letter is between 150 - 200 words

+What prompts you to write?
 Are you responding to an article, editorial, letter to the editor, or local event?
 State the date and headline.
-(20 to 30 words) What is the "big idea" you want to convey?
+(20 to 30 words)

+What is the "big idea" you want to convey?
 What are the overarching values that informs your view?
-(50 to 100 words) What is your hope or wish for the community?
+(50 to 100 words)

+What is your hope or wish for the community?
 What do you want people to take away from your letter?
 What do you want people to do?
-(25 to 30 words) Reaffirm your commitment to vote against the discrimination measure.
-(15 words) STEP 3: Sign the letter with your first and last name Include your phone number and street address as well as city, state, and zip code.
+(25 to 30 words)

+Reaffirm your commitment to vote against the discrimination measure.
+(15 words)

+STEP 3: Sign the letter with your first and last name

+Include your phone number and street address as well as city, state, and zip code.
 Only your name and city will be published.

-STEP 4: Send in your letter to your local newspaper Please copy aubreyt@reconcilingworks.org Or mail copy to:
+STEP 4: Send in your letter to your local newspaper

+Please copy info@reconcilingworks.org Or mail copy to:

+ReconcilingWorks Attention: Aubrey Thonvold PO Box 8070 Saint Paul, MN 55108

+Sample Letters to the Editor

+Dear Editor,

-ReconcilingWorks Attention: Aubrey Thonvold 1669 Arcade St Suite 2 Saint Paul, MN 55106 Sample Letters to the Editor Dear Editor, As a person of faith I am writing in response to the up and coming discrimination initiative Minnesota will be seeing in the legislative session.
-My faith has taught me through its tradition, sacred text, worship, and community strong core values.
-Those values are love, welcome, inclusion, and non-judgment.
+As a person of faith, I am writing in response to the up and coming discrimination initiative will be seeing in the legislative session.

+My Lutheran faith has taught me through its tradition, sacred text, worship, and community strong core values.
+Those values are love, welcome, inclusion, and nonjudgement.
 It is because of my faith I know treating someone differently because of who they are and whom they love is wrong.
 Religious freedom is a fundamental part of America, which is why it is in the federal and state constitution.
-However, that freedom does not give a business or corporation the ability to deny good and services to someone because of who they are and whom they love.
-I believe all Minnesotans should treat one another as one would want to be treated.
+However, that freedom does not give businesses or corporations the ability to deny good and services to someone because of who they are and whom they love.

+I believe all should treat one another as one would want to be treated.
 Faith is about loving our neighbors, not discriminating against them.
-I understand not everyone holds the same religious beliefs I do, however, I do know Minnesota is about building strong communities.
-Discrimination has no place in Minnesota.
+I understand not everyone holds the same religious beliefs I do, however, I do know is about building strong communities.
+Discrimination has no place in .
 Religious freedom is not being threatened.
-What is being threatened is strong communities and a strong economy.
-It is because of my faith I want to keep discrimination out of Minnesota.
-Sincerely, Sarah Smith Dear Editor, I recently heard about proposed legislative bills that, if passed, would allow business the right to refuse service to gay and lesbian couples.
+What is being threatened is strong communities and strong economy.

+It is because of my faith I want to keep discrimination out of .

+Sincerely,

+Sayah Smith

+Note: Replace "" with your state's name.

+Dear Editor,

+I recently heard about the proposed legislative bill that, if passed, would discriminate against LGBTQIA+ people, including LGBTQIA+ youth.
 I sincerely hope that this measure does not pass, as it would appear to rewrite discrimination into our laws.

+As a life time resident of our community, I have seen the ways we have come together in times of adversity.
+It is in our strength as a community that I have continued to support, live, and contribute to .
+We as a community have fought against discrimination for people of every race, skin color, ability, and today are confronted with a bill, that if passed, goes against all we have worked for over the years.
+We must support people regardless of their sexual orientation, gender identity or gender expression.

-As a member of the Native community, I am personally familiar with discrimination.
-Businesses have been allowed to refuse to serve people based on our skin color, and as a community we have fought against that.
-Treating people differently based on who they are is discrimination.
-We need to work now to keep our communities moving forward regardless of who they love.
-Discrimination doesn't belong in Minnesota and we have to come together to defend our state against discrimination.
+We need to work now to keep our communities moving forward as this bill seeks to penalize trans youth for participating in school sanctioned sports.
+Discrimination doesn't belong in and we have to come together to defend our state against this legislative bill.

 Sincerely,

+MIKE JOHNSON